 20. Moon-Pie – the carnival favour of Mobile, Alabama

-If you visit Mobile you’ll quickly become aware that Carnival is a big event, so look out for the Moon Pie confections that are the favourite carnival favour.
+If you visit Mobile you’ll quickly become aware that Carnival is a big event, so look out for the Moon Pie confections that are the favourite food at Carnival time.
 You’ll find a Moon-Pie store at 107 St Francis St in Mobile, selling gifts and souvenirs, as well as the Moonpie sweet biscuit sandwiched with marshmallow and coated in chocolate.

-The Moon Pie comes in lots of different flavours and originated at the Chattanooga Bakery in Tennessee, but in Mobile it’s thrown from the carnival floats to an eager crowd and is the carnival favour that everyone hopes to catch.
+The Moon Pie comes in lots of different flavours and originated at the Chattanooga Bakery in Tennessee, but in Mobile its thrown from the carnival floats to an eager crowd and is the carnival favour that everyone hopes to catch.
+For more of the sweet taste of Mobile, check out this Food Tour in Mobile.

 Where to eat in Alabama